Mothradical/pinterest-data-pipeline708/README.md

 user_posting_emulation_streaming.py: This Python file emulates the processing of data to a Kinesis Data Stream by pulling random records from an online database and separating them with a PartitionKey.
 Database credentials are stored in a separate yaml file.

-load_s3_to_databricks.py: This Python file contains code used in Databricks to read from an AWS S3 bucket, then clean and query that data.
+Load S3 Bucket to Databricks and Clean.ipynb: This Notebook file contains code used in Databricks to read from an AWS S3 bucket, then clean and query that data.

-load_kinesis_to_databricks.py: This file is used to read streaming data from AWS Kinesis, then transform and clean that data before uploading it to Delta tables.
+Load Kinesis into Databricks and Clean.ipynb: This Notebook file is used to read streaming data from AWS Kinesis, then transform and clean that data before uploading it to Delta tables.

 1254dc635ec5_dag.py: This Python file contains a DAG to be uploaded to a bucket in an AWS MWAA environment.
-This DAG is set to trigger a Databricks notebook based on load_s3_to_databricks.py daily, thus emulating batch processing.
+This DAG is set to trigger a Databricks notebook Load S3 Bucket to Databricks.ipynb daily, thus emulating batch processing.

 README.md: This is the file you're reading right now, containing information about the project.